POMCP/YELP/README.md

 In case of local execution of code form a python interpretor, download the model related files from the shared folder on google drive to the same folder from where the code is run.

 #ModelGeneration.py
+This file trains and generates the LDA model.

+#DataGeneration.py
-This file
+This file loads the necessary data from the json files.

+#RatingPrediction.py
+This file contains code that computes and prints out the subtopic ratings for Restaurants buy business ID.

 #RestaurantRecommendation.py
-This file contains the code that will output the distibution of user preference to sub topics
+This file contains the code that computes and prints out the distibution of user preference to sub topics.

+#Executable.py
+This is the file that should be run to the generated insights.